Wołodkowicz family: Branches

-Many members of princely and other great aristocratic Lithuanian, Polish and Russian families have members of the Wołodkowicz family as one of their ancestors, such as Drucki-Horski, Drucki-Podbereski, Pac, Podhorski, Polubinski, Puzyna, Reytan, Radziwiłł, Sapieha and Tyszkiewicz.
+The Wołodkowicz family was connected by marriage to the principal noble and princely families of the Polish-Lithuanian Commonwealth, including Drucki-Horski, Drucki-Podbereski, Drucki-Lubecki, Pac, Podhorski, Połubiński, Puzyna, Reytan, Radziwiłł, Sapieha and Tyszkiewicz.

 In the 19th century, the branch of Iwansk became the most prominent of all branches of the Wołodkowicz family.
 Iwansk together with neighbouring villages was bought by Tadeusz Wołodkowicz in 1774.
 This was to become the main, though not the oldest, domain of this branch of the family.
 Owing to entrepreneurship and fortune the wealth of the Iwansk branch further increased during the next generations.
 Two years later Iwansk was inherited by his brother Wincenty (1761-1838) chamberlain of Frederick Augustus I of Saxony, who passed his properties to Emanuel Ignacy.
 Last owner of Iwansk was the son of Emanuel Ignacy, Wincenty Wołodkowicz (1846-1927).
 In 1917 his estates (Iwansk, Kopciowicze, Czaszniki, Solomerecze, Wojsznarowo, Podolanka, Stare Siolo, Krasne Siolo, Imszarki, Slobodka, Hatsyanava, Fedzki, Tovpentsy, Naviny, Vishanki, Pachaevici, Demidovichi, Prystoi, Medvedsk, Krasnitsa, Punki, Smolance and Deksniany) made about 100.000 hectares, including more than 20 towns and villages, as well as a paper mill ('Skinia'), mills, distillery plants, breweries, a brickyard and a glass factory.
 Iwansk had a famous stable of horses, which won prizes at races in Moscow and St. Petersburg.
 During the revolution of 1917, Wincenty Wołodkowicz escaped to Poland, where he died in Bydgoszcz in 1927.

 Coat of arms

-The Wołodkowicz family uses the Radwan coat of arms, with on top a dove holding a golden ring.
-The ensemble on a red banner that is on a coat of stoat surmounted by a closed crown.
-The ring in the beak of the dove represents the descendants from the Jagiellonian dynasty.
+The Wołodkowicz family uses the Radwan odmienny (differenced Radwan) coat of arms, which was originally the family’s own proprietary arms (Polish: herb własny), later categorised under the Radwan name.

+The blazon, as described by Kartłowicz and cited by Niesiecki, consists of: two combined anchors in the shape of the letter H; a cross surmounted by a bird holding a ring in its beak; on a gules field in banner form; with a princely mantle of ermine (płaszcz gronostajowy) and a closed princely crown (mitra książęca) as external ornaments.

+Following the assimilation of the family’s proprietary arms into the Radwan heraldic clan system, the later forms of the arms replaced the two anchors forming H with the standard Radwan device: a gonfannon ensigned of a cross in chief, and fringed in base, all or, while retaining the bird holding a ring in its beak as the distinctive differencing element.

+The Wołodkowicz family has used the princely crown in its arms for centuries, a status confirmed by the Petersburg Imperial Heraldry Department after examination.
+The family’s official genealogical deduction records this as consistent with its descent from Lithuanian princes.

+The Radwan odmienny arms should be distinguished from the standard Radwan coat of arms and from the arms of a separate family of the same name, Wołodkowicz herbu Łabędź (Swan arms), confirmed by Russian imperial decree on 6 November 1849.
+Only the Radwan odmienny branch uses the princely crown.